Pulsar Constraints on Screened Modified Gravity: Phenomenology

-The time variation of the period $\dot P$ that we have obtained can be applied to some very precise observations of binary systems.
-This will allow us to deduce a bound on the mass $m_\infty$ of the scalar field responsible for screened modified gravity.
-Moreover this constraint is competitive with the one deduced from the screening of the Milky Way in as much as it does not rely on the very complex dynamics of galaxies.
-It only depends on the better understood physics of binary systems and can be taken as a stronger constraint than the one deduced from the screening of the Milky Way.
+The time variation of the period $\dot P$ that we have obtained can be applied to some very precise observations of binary systems, which will allow us to deduce a model independent bound on the time variation of the scalar field, $\dot\phi_{\rm G}/m_{\rm Pl}$.
 We will consider three cases where $\dot P_{\rm exp}$ has been measured and compared to $\dot P_{\rm GR}$.
 The contribution from the scalar field must be compatible with these measurements and therefore be bounded by the uncertainty between the experimental value and the GR result.
-In all cases, the input parameters are the semi-major axis $a$, the masses $M_{1,2}$ and the radii $R_{1,2}$.
-In the neutron star case, the radii are not known precisely but reasonably inferred assuming that the equation of state of nuclear matter is the one of an ideal gas, this is a crude assumption which suffices for the type of bound we are looking for.
-Moreover the masses $M_{1,2}$ of the two stars can be inferred from the knowledge of two observables: the rate of advance of periastron $\dot\omega$ and the timing parameter $\gamma$.
-It turns out that the calculated values of these observables is independent of $\dot\phi_\infty$ and deviate from their GR values in a way which depends on the gravitational charges $Q_{1,2}$ quadratically.
-For charges $Q_{1,2}\ll 10^{-7}$ as obtained for neutron stars and white dwarfs, the deviation from GR is negligible and one can therefore infer the two masses $M_{1,2}$ and use their values deduced in GR\cite{Damour:1996ke}.
+In all cases, the input parameters are the semi-major axis $a$ and the masses $M_{1,2}$.
+The masses $M_{1,2}$ of the two stars can be inferred from the knowledge of two observables: the rate of advance of periastron $\dot\omega$ and the timing parameter $\gamma$.
+It turns out that the calculated values of these observables is independent of $\dot\phi_{\rm G}$ and deviate from their GR values in a way which depends on the gravitational charges $Q_{1,2}$ quadratically.
+For charges $Q_{1,2}\ll 10^{-7}$ as obtained for neutron stars and white dwarfs, the deviation from GR is negligible\footnote{Alternatively, one has $A(\phi_{\rm G})\approx 1+\mathcal{O}(Q)$ so that the modified gravity mass $M_{\rm MG}=A(\phi_{\rm G})M_{\rm GR}$ differs from the GR (Jordan frame) mass by this factor.} and one can therefore infer the two masses $M_{1,2}$ and use their values deduced in GR\cite{Damour:1996ke}.